daddy-cool/highlogger/README.md

 `severity` should be an object containing two fields: `minimum` and `maximum`.
 This sets the severity range this transporter should react on.

-Both fields are optional but if present must either be a `number` or constant.
+Both fields are optional, but if present they must be a `number` or constant.

 Constants are: